 In the evening, it’s back to olive oil!
 “Fratelli Carli” in Imperia is one of the biggest olive oil producers in the area, founded in 1911.
 If you’d like to learn everything there is to know about olive oil, from its origins to its various practical usage, then this is the place to visit!
 They take olive oil really serious here, as you will learn when you do one of their tastings!
 The open-plan kitchen that doubles up as a restaurant gives us the opportunity to taste local specialties as “ trofie con salsa di noci” and even olive oil cake!

-Day 3 and we’re back to hiking again!
-This time it’s a long one: 23 km from Castellaro to Porto Maurizio.
+Today is a long one: 23 km from Castellaro to Porto Maurizio.
 To me, it’s also the most beautiful section: we are high up in the midst of nature with only the sound of our own footsteps and the chirping birds below.
 After this lovely hike, we stumble upon the typical Ligurian hamlet of Lingueglietta where the local community has prepared a selection of pizza and focaccia to give us the much needed strength up the hill to Civezza.